MooreRichard/spring-aop-logging-demo/README.md

 # spring-aop-logging-demo

-Simple project demonstrating the cross-cutting capabilities of Spring AOP framework.

-Features logging and exception handling capabilities of Spring AOP Framework.
-Uses simple h2 in-memory database for storage and manage of todo list items.

-Use /generate endpoint to quickly generate sample data.
+This project serves as a straightforward demonstration of the cross-functional abilities provided by the Spring AOP framework.
+It showcases the framework's capabilities in logging and managing exceptions.
+Additionally, it employs a basic in-memory H2 database to store and handle to-do list items.

+To promptly generate sample data, you can utilize the "/generate" endpoint.

 [Local Swagger UI](http://localhost:8080/swagger-ui/index.html)